Mountain View Vineyard

 Concord, New Hampshire

 This vineyard is full of beautiful blue birds who frequent the vines in the warm months!
 We grow the red grape Marquette and the white grapes Itasca and L'Acadie here, and a small plot of native hybrids & experimental varieties.
 This is a dynamic vineyard, often windy, basking in sunlight, with distinct microclimates and varied sandy soils.
 The first vines were planted in 2012 and farmed conventionally until the current owners began to convert to organic practices starting in 2018.
-In 2020, Nico began farming this vineyard, introducing farming methods inspired by biodynamics and by experiential observations of the winefarm ecosystem.
+In 2020, NOK began farming this vineyard, introducing regenerative farming methods informed by experiential observations of the winefarm ecosystem.
 In total, 2.61 acres of vines are planted here in sandy earth at 531 ft on a south-facing hill.
 SHARA Vineyards operates a tasting garden right next to the vineyard, come on by for a visit!

 Podere San Lorenzo Vineyard